mendix/RestServices/README.md

 ## Serializing complex attribute names

 Some API's that are consumed might require attribute names that would not be valid in Mendix.
-For example an API might require an attibute that is called `id` or `my-profile-url`.
+For example an API might require an attribute that is called `id` or `my-profile-url`.
 To override the default name under which a member is serialized, add an additional member to the Mendix object that has the exact same name as the member you want to serialize, but appended with `_jsonkey`.
 The value of this attribute should be a string and contain the name under which you want to serialize.
 This works for assocations as well (but note that the module name of the association should be skipped).

-For example an object with the following attibutes and values:
+For example an object with the following attributes and values:

 * attribute `_id` with value "3"
 * attribute `_id_jsonkey with value "id"